-Also, Stephen Drew had commented the question with blockchain casinos fairness.
+Also, Stephen Drew had commented the question with blockchain casinos fairness, considering the fact that BTC gambling in USA is still under question.
 But first here is a short bio of the trader.
 Stephen has 25 years of experience in investment banking, fintech, software & real estate.
 Last 4 years investing and trading cryptocurrencies.
 Worked on Wall Street for 20+ years (Citibank, Deutsche Bank, Bankers Trust, Alex Brown 1st IB in the USA) in trading and investment banking.

 Stephen has raised over $1 billion in financing for his clients, ranging from small to medium size companies.
 With CGC Stephen oversees the day to day operation of the fund from analyzing investments to speaking with high net worth individuals and family offices.
 Advisor to over 20 blockchain companies.
 Member Yale Club NYC.

 Blockchain transactions automatically create a record that cannot be changed.
 Transactions cannot be copied or deleted.
 This allows users the ability to verify that transactions have actually taken place.
 Cryptography thus makes it possible for sites to show that they are, indeed, honest.
 Blockchain provides provable fairness, meaning that all gambling entries and payouts are verifiable, viewable, and fair.